-As of January 28, 2022, the Company had a commercial paper program under which the Company may issue unsecured commercial paper notes (the "CP Notes") from time to time in an aggregate amount not to exceed \$2.0 billion outstanding at any time.
+As of February 2, 2024, the Company had a commercial paper program under which the Company may issue unsecured commercial paper notes (the "CP Notes") from time to time in an aggregate amount not to exceed \$2.0 billion outstanding at any time.
 The CP Notes may have maturities of up to 364 days from the date of issue and rank equal in right of payment with all of the Company's other unsecured and unsubordinated indebtedness.
 The Company intends to maintain available commitments under the Revolving Facility in an amount at least equal to the amount of CP Notes outstanding at any time.
-As of January 28, 2022, the Company's consolidated balance sheet reflected outstanding CP Notes of \$54.3 million.
-CP Notes totaling \$181.0 million were held by a wholly-owned subsidiary of the Company and are therefore not reflected on the consolidated balance sheets.
+As of February 2, 2024, the Company's consolidated balance sheet reflected no outstanding CP Notes.
+CP Notes totaling \$197.7 million were held by a wholly-owned subsidiary of the Company and are therefore not reflected on the consolidated balance sheets.